 Totally Baked Donuts is growing!
 If you’re unfamiliar with the local business, be prepared to jump at the chance to try some of these donuts soon.

 The gluten-free, vegan donuts are made in a peanut-free, Celiac Safe Kitchen.
 With an extensive list of delicious flavors to choose from, including Lemon Hempseed, Maple Walnut, Maple Bacon, Oatmeal Chocolate Chip, Matcha, Cardamom Pistachio, OMG!
 Chocolate, and even a Jalapeño Cheese donut that rotates at pop-ups.
 The donuts are made with fair trade organic cocoa, organic non-GMO cane sugar, non-GMO flour mixes, and local maple syrup.
-The donuts do not contain palm oil (a very not-vegan, environmentally unfriendly, plant-based ingredient that is unfortunately in many vegan products) and are baked.
+The donuts do not contain palm oil (a very environmentally unfriendly, plant-based ingredient that displaces and harms orangutangs and other residents of the forests it is harvested from that is unfortunately in many vegan products) and are baked.

 We connected with Karrie Vrabel, the mastermind behind Totally Baked Donuts to learn more about her vegan, gluten-free donuts and the story behind them.